getyoti/yoti-python-sdk/plugins/django_yoti/README.md

 If *not* authenticated user is trying to access a view with `@yoti_authenticated` decorator, he/she will be redirected to this view.
 Example: `login`<br>
-In case you have something like this in your project's `urls.py` file:
+In this case you should have something like this in your project's `urls.py` file:
 ```python
 urlpatterns = [
     ...